-Exchange traded notes, popularly known as “ETNs,” are traded notes which allow investors to place bets on the performance of an index while subject to the credit risk of the ETN issuer.
+Exchange Traded Notes, or ETNs, allow investors to place bets on the performance of a specific index.
 Instead of owning a piece of the index, investors purchase a bond from a bank or financial institution that is tied to any number of financial instruments, including emerging markets, commodities such as gold and oil, foreign currencies and even market volatility.

 Return on an ETN depends largely on price changes in the value of the ETNs index if it is sold prior to maturity or on the value of the distribution at maturity.